paulyglot/grocery-now/README.md

 ## Solution

->I decided to make my take-home project with the NERD tech stack (Node.js, Express.js, React/Redux.js, MongoDB).
+>I decided to make my take-home project with the NERD tech stack (Node.js, Express.js, React/Redux.js, MongoDB/mlab).

 >This included the traditional layout of the server and the client with their respective dependencies.
 For the client side I used create react app which created it’s own README and instructions for running locally.